 You’ve read all the advice about work-life balance, time management, prioritizing writing, and so on.
 But you’re still struggling to implement that advice in your everyday life.
-Maybe old habits are hard to break; maybe your life just seems way too busy for those tips to work.
+Maybe old habits are hard to break.
+Maybe your life just seems way too busy.
 Perhaps your imposter syndrome is whispering “you can’t do it.”
-This is where customized support through one-on-one coaching can really start to make a difference.
+This is where customized support through one-on-one coaching can make a difference.

-One-on-one coaching sessions are perfect for gaining clarity, revving up your motivation, setting concrete action steps, and making real changes to the way you approach work and life.
+One-on-one coaching sessions are perfect for gaining clarity, reconnecting to your motivation, setting concrete action steps, and making real changes to the way you approach work and life.
 Coaching offers a completely personalized experience.
 If you’re ready to leave old habits and excuses behind, coaching might be right for you.

 “Leslie was really attuned to my struggles and achievements, had a lovely warmth and a great sense of humor (aka she laughed at all my jokes!) and really helped me focus towards my goals.
 We spoke a lot about the peculiarities of academia and my own emotional challenges, and I left our time together feeling shored up (and with an action plan for my next project)!“

 First, you’re always welcome to reach out over email to ask questions.
 You can check out my blog to learn more about some of my areas of expertise.
 This post will tell you more about how academics can benefit from coaching.
 And this guide breaks down what coaching does, and why it’s different from therapy or consulting.